selvaraj-sembulingam/ERA-V1/Assignments/S6/Part-2/README.md

 The core building block is the repeated use of 3x3 convolutional layers stacked on top of each other.
 The basic structure of an architectural block is as follows:

-Convolutional Layers: A set of consecutive convolutional layers with a small receptive field (3x3).
+`Convolutional Layers`: A set of consecutive convolutional layers with a small receptive field (3x3).
 These layers are responsible for capturing local features and spatial patterns in the input images.

-BatchNorm: To normalize the inputs of a layer by subtracting the batch mean and dividing by the batch standard deviation, helping to stabilize and accelerate the training process.
+`BatchNorm`: To normalize the inputs of a layer by subtracting the batch mean and dividing by the batch standard deviation, helping to stabilize and accelerate the training process.

-ReLU Activation: A rectified linear unit (ReLU) activation function is applied after each convolutional layer and max pooling layer.
+`ReLU Activation`: A rectified linear unit (ReLU) activation function is applied after each convolutional layer and max pooling layer.
 ReLU introduces non-linearity to the network, allowing it to model complex relationships in the data.

-Max Pooling Layer: A max pooling layer follows the convolutional layers.
+`Max Pooling Layer`: A max pooling layer follows the convolutional layers.
 It performs downsampling by taking the maximum value within a pooling window.
 Max pooling helps in reducing the spatial dimensions while retaining the most salient features.

-Finally a Global Average Pooling and softmax are used to produce predictions
+Finally a `Global Average Pooling` and `softmax` are used to produce predictions
 ```
 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #